Designed to meet the needs of health-conscious women who require extra iron

 Dr. Fuhrman’s Gentle Prenatal multivitamin and mineral supplement is uniquely tailored for women who are pregnant, planning to become pregnant or still menstruating.
 Gentle Prenatal stands out from other prenatal vitamins.
-It is made specifically for women who take in sufficient folate from greens and beans and do not desire to expose themselves to the heightened cancer risk from the folic acid present in other supplements.
+It is made specifically for women who take in sufficient natural folate from greens and beans and do not desire to expose themselves to the potential for heightened cancer risk from synthetic folic acid.

-Gentle Prenatal supplement contains adequate amounts of essential nutrients that may be lacking, even in a healthful diet, yet excludes any ingredients that have the potential to cause harm.
-Scientific studies indicate that many common ingredients and nutrients in supplements are potentially harmful.
-In fact, folic acid is typically recommended to pregnant women, yet is associated with risks, including increased incidences of respiratory tract infections in infants and asthma in children.
+Gentle Prenatal contains adequate amounts of essential nutrients that may be lacking, even in a healthful diet, yet excludes any ingredients that have the potential to cause harm.
+Dr. Fuhrman is adamant about stopping the use of dangerous supplements.
+For example, several long-term scientific studies have demonstrated increased risks of cancer or premature death from the use of supplemental folic acid and Vitamin A. Gentle Prenatal excludes potentially harmful ingredients, such as vitamin A, beta-carotene, vitamin E, folic acid, and copper.
+Folic acid is typically recommended to pregnant women, yet is associated with risks, including increased incidences of respiratory tract infections in infants and asthma in children.
 Folic acid is also linked to cancer whereas folate, essential during pregnancy, is protective and naturally found in green vegetables.

-Gentle Prenatal multivitamin and mineral supplement has other ingredients, based on the latest scientific research, to best support women before, during, and after pregnancy.
-Because of the increased blood volume and iron needs of a developing fetus, many women who are pregnant need extra iron.
+Gentle Prenatal multivitamin and mineral supplement has additional ingredients, based on the latest scientific research, to support women’s nutritional needs before, during, and after pregnancy.
+Because of increased blood volume during pregnancy and iron needs of a developing fetus, many women who are pregnant need extra iron.
 In addition, a mother’s iron stores are also important to assure adequacy in their babies, which is important for brain development and maximizing intelligence.
 However, too much iron can also be problematic for pregnant women.
 Gentle Prenatal contains a conservative dose of 18 mg iron, which when combined with a healthful diet, will help to assure that pregnant women meet their iron requirements without excess.
 Gentle Prenatal utilizes Ferronyl® iron, a premium source of supplemental iron that is highly bioavailable and gentle on the digestive system.
 The daily dose is split between two capsules to avoid the nausea and constipation commonly associated with iron supplementation.

 Gentle Prenatal supplement also includes vitamin K2, which is low in plant-based foods but is thought to be important for bone health.
 Studies also suggest vitamin K2 supports cardiovascular health.